 It's possible that those patients who are resuscitated and live to tell about their OBE were never really dead at all.

-The dictionary definition includes:
+The dictionary definition of consciousness includes:

 - The state of being awake and aware of one's surroundings.